Roll20/roll20-character-sheets/DnD_5e/ReadMe.md

 ### Changelog

+* Bugfix and PHB release prep - TBC
+Fixed some minor labelling/spelling issues.
+Fixed weapon wielded selection not being saved.
+Added warlock and sorcerer classes to class and hit dice sections.
+Updated bard to be a d8 hit die as per PHB previews.
+Added functionality for NPC sheet.
+Moved sheet last updated date to the sheet header.

-* Bugfix - 19th July 2014
+* Build 2 (bugfixes) - 19th July 2014
 Updates to fix an order of operations bug that would cause things like skill expertise and some weapon attacks/damage rolls to be incorrectly calculated.
-Completely reworked the tabs used accross the sheet so they should now be cross browser compatible.
+Completely reworked the tabs used across the sheet so they should now be cross browser compatible.
 Re-added the class resource repeating section.
 Some other minor layout tweaks to try and prevent wrapping/layout issues some have reported.

 * Initial release - 10th July 2014
 First release of the sheet.
 It should support the majority of the Basic 5e rules (available as a free downloadable PDF).
 Whilst the sheet cannot possibly cover every situation, and nor can it replace a basic understanding of the game rules/mechanics, it should be a helpful tool for new players whilst still providing more experienced players with some useful facilities too.
 At this stage the sheet supports the D&D 5th edition basic and starter set rules...with some legacy support for the D&D Next playtest rules in the form of classes that are not yet released for 5th edition.
 The sheet will be updated with the full 5th edition classes/rules as soon as time allows when the Player Handbook is available